Brockton Rox (2002–2024)

-The Brockton Rox were a collegiate summer baseball team based in Brockton, Massachusetts, United States.
+The Brockton Rox were a baseball team based in Brockton, Massachusetts, United States.
 Initially a professional baseball franchise, the Rox were a member of the independent Canadian-American Association of Professional Baseball, from the 2005 through 2011 seasons.
-The Rox played their home games at Campanelli Stadium.
+They were a part of collegiate summer baseball from the 2012 through 2024 seasons as part of the Futures Collegiate Baseball League until the team folded.
+In 2024, the New England Knockouts were formed and one season later, they rebranded into the new Brockton Rox.
+The Rox play their home games at Campanelli Stadium.
 The team's name was a derivative of the nearby Boston Red Sox of the American League and a tribute to the boxers Rocky Marciano and Marvelous Marvin Hagler, both from Brockton.

 In 2012, the Rox announced that they were going to join the Futures Collegiate Baseball League and leave the Can-Am League but would retain its rights to rejoin the league for 2013.
 They remained in the FCBL, while the Can-Am League later merged with the Frontier League.
 In January 2025, it was announced that the collegiate team was folding while the professional New England Knockouts would be renamed as the Brockton Rox.